projectdiscovery/nuclei-templates/GUIDE.md

 Actual requests and corresponding matchers are placed below the info block and they perform the task of making requests to target servers and finding if the template request was succesful.

 Each template file can contain multiple requests to be made.
-The template is iterated and one by one the desired HTTP requests are made to the target sites.
+The template is iterated and one by one the desired HTTP/DNS requests are made to the target sites.

-### **Requests**
+### **HTTP Requests**

 Requests start with a request block which specifies the start of the requests for the template.